robertdluigi/robertdluigi/README.md

 ### 💼 Why Work With Me?
 - **Adaptability**: I adapt quickly to your project’s needs and goals, whether you're building a large-scale enterprise system or a sleek, modern web app.
 - **Agile Approach**: I employ agile methodologies, breaking down complex tasks into manageable sprints, allowing for quick iteration, fast delivery, and continuous feedback.
-- **End-to-End Solutions**: I offer a full development cycle, from initial consultation to post-launch support, ensuring the project runs smoothly from start to finish.
 - **Problem Solver**: Whether it’s optimizing back-end performance, fixing complex bugs, or designing the perfect user interface, I’m always excited to tackle new challenges and come up with innovative solutions.

 ---